 In 1973, Soul Makossa hit the airwaves in the United States and became a worldwide hit, putting Manu and his saxophone in the spotlight.
 More than 30 years passed and this track remains "the most sampled".
 A musical nomad par excellence, Manu has recorded more than forty albums, more than a dozen film scores and has collaborated with musicians from various backgrounds.

-Saxophone, piano, vibraphone, marimba, singing, composer, arranger, conductor, Manu Dibango is, at more than 70 years old, an artist ahead of his time, whose musical genius is still to be discovered.
+Multi-instrumentalist (saxophone, piano, vibraphone, marimba, vocals), composer, arranger, conductor, Manu Dibango was an artist ahead of his time, whose musical genius we will keep on rediscovering.

 Photo credits : Louis Vincent - Vincent Bailly - A. Hermann

 It is the success of the famous Mark VI model that has widely inspired the design of the Alto Reference.
 Capable of giving an ample sound while keeping its roundness, characteristic of the historic models.
 It is a model which combines acoustic tradition and modern manufacturing.
 It is equipped with a bell slightly longer to open the low notes and produce a better tuning.

 The Series III Soprano ensures greater playability, particularly as regards pitch and blowing.